 In GeoServer, the term “layer” refers to raster or vector data that contains a collection of geographic features.
 Vector layers are analogous to “featureTypes” and raster layers are analogous to “coverages”.
 All layers have a source of data, known as a Store.
 The layer is associated with the Workspace in which the Store is defined.

 In the Layers section of the web interface, you can view and edit existing layer, add (register) a new layer, or delete (unregister) a layer.
 The Layers View page displays the not only the list of layers, but the Store and Workspace where those layers are contained.
 The View page also displays the layer’s status and native SRS.

 Layers can be divided into two types of data: raster and vector.
 These two formats differ in how they store spatial information.
 Vector types store information about feature types as mathematical paths—a point as a single x,y coordinate, lines as a series of x,y coordinates, and polygons as a series of x,y coordinates that start and end on the same place.
 Raster format data is a cell-based representation of features on the earth surface.
 Each cell has a distinct value, and all cells with the same value represent a specific feature.

 Clicking the Add a new resource button brings up a New Layer Chooser panel.
 The menu displays all currently enabled stores.
 From this menu, select the Store where the layer should be added.

 Upon selection of a Store, a list is displayed of resources within the store.
 Resources which have already been published as layers are listed first, followed by other resources which are available to be published.
-In this example, giant_polygon, poi, poly_landmarks and tiger_roads are all layers within the NYC store.
+In this example, giant_polygon, poi, poly_landmarks and tiger_roads are all existing layers within the NYC store.

 To delete a layer, click the check box on the left side of each layer row.
 As shown below, multiple layers can be selected for removal on a single results page.
 It should be noted, however, that selections for removal will not persist from one results pages to the next.

 All layers can be selected for removal by selecting the check box in the header row.